Sebine-ssm/IDS702_Week2_assignment/README.md

 Global Coffee Health Dataset

 ## Project Overview
 This project analyzes the relationship between Coffee Consumption, Sleeping hours, Age, and BMI with Heart rate.
-The goal of this project is to see if there is a positive relationship between these two variables or not.
+The goal of this project is to see if there is a positive relationship between these variables or not.

 ## Data Exploration